apache/sedona/docs/download/compile.md

 ```

 !!!warning
-	The unit tests of all three modules may take up to 30 minutes.
+	The maven unit tests of all modules may take up to 30 minutes.

 ### Compile with different targets